 Living Content: To start off, given that we’re still at the beginning of a new decade, can you tell me about some of your major stepping stones in your practice that got you where you are today?

-Rustan Söderling: When I first attended art school in Gothenburg in my late teens, we had this open video assignment which basically went: “try making an art video”.
-I ended up making four or five of them because I just found it so rewarding that I couldn’t really stop.
+Rustan Söderling: When I first attended art school in Gothenburg in my late teens, we had this open video assignment and I ended up making four or five videos because I just found it so rewarding.
 I put up makeshift green screens in my apartment and learned how to animate things quite quickly.
 After finishing art school, I moved to Amsterdam to study graphic design which eventually led me to stop making video work altogether.
 But years later, after slowly coming to the realization that design wasn’t my cup of tea, I began making videos on the side again, as a kind of visual outlet for the things I was reading and thinking about.
 While graphic design was all about compromise and precision, the video work didn’t have to conform to the whims of a client or to some grander commercial logic.
 In graphic design I also found it boring to work with other people’s material but when making videos, appropriation came in handy; I had no issues sampling or collaging found material, and for a long time I worked mostly with found footage.
 It wasn’t until I made Eternal September that I actually produced something from scratch, and even that samples so much stuff that it could be considered a narrative assemblage.
 From that point on, most of my work has been either entirely animated or has been applying CGI in some manner.

 LC: In your work, you often depict a sort of dystopian future; a post-human environment.
 Can you give some context to this?